Lothlórien: A remembered Warwickshire

 The author John Garth writes of a possible Warwickshire connection for Lothlórien.
-The young Tolkien and his fiancee Edith Bratt visited Warwick; in 1915 he wrote a celebration of Warwickshire, Kortirion Among the Trees.
+The young Tolkien and his fiancée Edith Bratt visited Warwick; in 1915 he wrote a celebration of Warwickshire, Kortirion Among the Trees.
 Garth suggests that the central green hill of Cerin Amroth in Lothlórien recalls the grassy Motte of Warwick Castle, known as Ethelfleda's Mound and the happy time he spent there in his youth.

 Adaptations

 Lothlórien's appearance in Peter Jackson's The Lord of the Rings film trilogy was based on the artwork of the conceptual designer Alan Lee.
 Some of the Lothlórien scenes were shot on locations in Paradise Valley near Glenorchy, New Zealand.

 In The Lord of the Rings Online: Mines of Moria, Lorien was a region introduced to the game in March 2009, which allows players to visit Caras Galadhon and other places, and complete quests from the elves.

 Enya's song "Lothlórien" on her album Shepherd Moons is an instrumental composition named for the Elvish realm.

-The Dutch composer Johan de Meij wrote music inspired by the Lothlórien woods, as the second movement of his Symphony No. 1 "The Lord of the Rings".
+The Dutch composer Johan de Meij wrote music inspired by the Lothlórien woods, as the second movement, "Lothlórien (The Elvenwood)", of his Symphony No. 1 The Lord of the Rings.